dldxzx/MMDTA/README.md

 ### 2. Run on your datasets

 In this section, you must provide .sdf file of the drug as well as .pdb file of the target.
 Note: due to the file "distance_matrix" is too large for us to upload to the github warehouse.
-You can use the provided code to generate "distance_ Matrix" file, or go to the following link to download: https://pan.baidu.com/s/1Iavan55CSZNpJNPJKplg0w    提取码：q6od
+You can use the provided code to generate "distance_ Matrix" file, or go to the following link to download: https://pan.baidu.com/s/1UJz1mSW5dZmPNAxWPd8yxA    Extracted Code：u6u5

  ```bash
 # You can get the drug map representation and the target distance matrix by running the following command.